PRL-PRG/evalr-experiment/README.md

 Pierre Donat-Bouillud, Filip Krikava, Christoph Kirsch and Jan Vitek submitted to OOPSLA 2021.

-In short, this paper analyzes the use of `eval` function in R code.
+In short, this paper analyzes the use of the `eval` function in R code.
 Using `eval` hinders static analysis and prevents compilers from performing optimizations.
 This paper aims to provide a better sense of how much and why programmers use `eval` in R. Understanding why `eval` is used in practice is